murielK/AckBar/README.md

 # AckBar
-AckBar is a very lightweight and customizable android library to display brief message to user.
+AckBar is simple, lightweight and customizable Android library to display in-app notifications.

 * Show a message on top of the screen for a fixed period of time or make it sticky
 * Queue message